-The Council may not expend moneys related to land or commit itself, by contract or otherwise, to expend moneys related to land, unless the expenditure is authorized by or under a law or an approved budget.
+14 Council may not expend moneys related to land or commit itself, by contract or otherwise, to expend moneys related to land, unless the expenditure is authorized by or under a law or an approved budget.

-Financial policy
+Financial Policy

-The Skawahlook may, in accordance with this Land Code, adopt a financial policy to further manage moneys related to the land.
+15 The Skawahlook may, in accordance with this Land Code, adopt a Skawahlook Land Code April 13th, 2019 financial policy to further manage moneys related to the land.